-The following section provides a high-level overview of risks, regulation, contingency planning and response capabilities; followed by an assessment of risks presented to European Sites by activities which could follow licensing of Blocks 106/30, 107/21 & 107/22.
+The following section provides a high-level overview of risks, regulation, contingency planning and response capabilities; followed by an assessment of risks presented to European Sites by activities resulting from the proposed 24th Round.
 As risks tend to be generic between sites, these have been categorised based on ecological sensitivity and an evaluation of spill probability and severity.